corbtastik/todos-gateway/README.md

 Howdy and welcome.
 This repository contains a Microservice Gateway implemented in Spring Boot and Spring Cloud.
 This Gateway uses Spring Cloud Zuul to handle routing to the correct Microservice.

 For example ``/api`` is mapped to a backing API and ``/`` is mapped to a frontend UI.
 Zuul is a dynamic router and server-side load-balancer implemented by Netflix.
-Spring Cloud makes using Zuul a cinch which the Ghostbusters sure do appreciate.
+Spring Cloud makes using Zuul a cinch which the Ghostbusters would surely appreciate.

 **Major dependencies**
 * [Spring Cloud Netflix Eureka](https://cloud.spring.io/spring-cloud-netflix/)